 - 1/2 cup frozen sweet corn, thawed (I recommend organic)

-- Cook the Meat and Vegetables Preheat the oven to 400ºF.
-Heat 2 teaspoons of olive oil in a large (cast iron, if you have it) skillet, over medium heat.
-Add the lamb and cook, stirring occasionally, until it loses its pinkness.
-With a slotted spoon, transfer lamb to a bowl.
-Pour fat out of the skillet and discard or save for another use.
-Add 2 tablespoons olive oil to the skillet.
-Cook onions, carrots and bell pepper over medium heat, stirring occasionally, until they get fairly dry and start to brown a bit, 5-7 minutes.
+- Add 2 tablespoons olive oil to the skillet.
+Cook onions, carrots and bell pepper over medium heat, stirring occasionally, until they get fairly dry and start to brown, 5-7 minutes.
 Add the garlic and zucchini.
 Cook, stirring, for a minute or so.
 Return the lamb to the skillet.
 Add 1 cup broth, tomato paste, thyme, salt, pepper, cayenne and bay leaf.
 Stir to combine.
 Simmer over medium-low heat for 5 minutes, stirring occasionally.
 Stir in the corn and peas.
 Remove from heat.

-- Note: The casserole is delicious the next day too!
-Store in the fridge and reheat, covered with foil, in a 325ºF oven, until heated through – about 40 minutes.
+Reheating: This shepherds pie is delicious the next day.
+Store it in the fridge and reheat, covered with foil, in a 325ºF oven, until heated through – about 40 minutes.

 Disclosure: This post contains affiliate that help support this site.
 When you click on a link to an Amazon product and make a purchase, a small percentage is payed to Panning The Globe, at no cost to you.
 Your support is greatly appreciated!